TWM’s Trust Board

 I have lived in Golden Bay for over 20 years.
 I am now retired after working as Heartland Services Co-ordinator for 12 years.
 I have a large organic vegetable garden which keeps me busy and am involved with the local Civil Defence Emergency Welfare group.
 I also love socialising with my partner and friends and going for walks on our beautiful beaches.

-I have been on the board of Te Whare Mahana since 2005 and chair since 2012.
+I have been on the board of Te Whare Mahana since 2005 and was chair from 2012-2016.
 I consider it a privilege to be associated with such a valuable organization; one which achieves such amazing outcomes.

 I come from a background of professional social work with particular interests in community, primary health (including mental health) and services to the rural sector.
 Since ‘retiring’ to Golden Bay 17 years ago I have been an active member of the local Community Health Group, a community representative on the Community and Public Health Advisory Group (CPHAC) of Nelson Marlborough District Health Board, a trustee and chair of Nelson Bays PHO and convenor of the steering group for the Golden Bay Integrated Health Services Project.
 I am a firm believer in the value that NGOs such as Te Whare Mahana bring to the well-being of a community and look forward to promoting and supporting its work in my trustee role.